themiszamani/B2SAFE-B2STAGE-Training/09-using-B2STAGE.md

 ```

 Note, that all commands you issue via this command will be executed as one and the same iRODS user cofigured for the iRODS-DSI module.
-That means, that even if you log in as another irodsuser your data will be deposited as this user.
+That means, that even if you log in as another irodsuser your data will be deposited as the same user.
+On our training machines, it is the user *alice*.
+To work with gridFTP you might need to set the ACLs with *ichmod* for *alice* to list and copy your files.

 ### Listings